 How Long Does a Trademark Last

-Trademarks are property of business house, their company name assurance, security, and customer trust.
-Similar to all other legal safeguards, trademarks also have a validity term—a duration which has to be renewed when it expires, if it is to live.”
+A trademark lasts 10 years from registration and can be renewed indefinitely with continued use and timely filings Trademarks are property of business houses; they provide company name assurance, security, and customer trust.
+Similar to all other legal safeguards, trademarks also have a validity term—a duration that has to be renewed when it expires if it is to live.”
 If you’re wondering how long a trademark lasts, this article will delve into trademark duration, the renewal process, and how to register a trademark effectively.
 Whether you’re a business owner, an entrepreneur, or someone looking to protect your brand identity, understanding trademark lifespan and registration is crucial.

 What is a Trademark?

-Trademark any name, name, service name, picture name, slogan, or word is used in the process of differentiation and identification of a business enterprise in a way so that it can be assumed to differ from another business enterprise.
-Trademarks are names and they own somebody at one point or the other in a way to identify the origin of an object or a service.
-But if you have trademarked your name then you are even permitted to sell the name with your product or service which you are providing and even may not allow any other person to use your name or even a name that is somewhat similar to your name.
+Trademark any name, service name, picture name, slogan, or word used in the process of differentiation and identification of a business enterprise in a way so that it can be assumed to differ from another business enterprise.
+Trademarks are names, and they are owned by somebody at one point or the other in a way to identify the origin of an object or a service.
+But if you have trademarked your name, then you are even permitted to sell the name with your product or service that you are providing and even may not allow any other person to use your name or even a name that is somewhat similar to your name.

 How Long Does a Trademark Last?

-Term of trademark state-wise varies in case if term used registered trademark under consideration.
-The term of trademark is 10 years and are indeterminate term of renewal in use in commerce case and is proprietor’s property.
+The term of a trademark state-wise varies in case the term used registered trademark under consideration.
+The term of a trademark is 10 years and is an indeterminate term of renewal in use in commerce cases and is the proprietor’s property.

 1. Initial Duration of Trademark Protection